'Do not come': Harris seeks 'hope at home' for Guatemalans - WTMJ

 On Monday, Harris defended her decision not to visit the border, telling reporters she was focused on addressing the root causes of migration in a way that delivers “tangible” results “as opposed to grand gestures.”

+When he was able to find work, he couldn’t make enough money to pay for a decent home.
+He said that, because of poverty in Honduras, “we have to flee from there to be able to look for new opportunities.”
+And he wasn’t impressed with the politicians who he says only claim to want to help when they’re fishing for votes around election season.

+“They promise you the sun and the moon, and then in the end they forgot all of that,” he said.
+“What interests them is only themselves, how they live, and the life of the poor is of little importance to them.”

-Associated Press writers Christopher Sherman in Mexico City, Sonia Pérez D. in Guatemala City and Zeke Miller in Washington contributed to this report.
+Associated Press writers Christopher Sherman in Mexico City, Sonia Pérez D. in Guatemala City, Santiago Billy in Tecun Uman, Guatemala, and Zeke Miller in Washington contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.